Services -> Testing Accommodations

-- Once the student completes the testing, the OSS will deliver the test back to the professor, on the day of the test.
+- Once the student completes the testing, the OSS will deliver the test back to the department, on the same day of the test.

-- The professor or department of subject matter must sign a form stating they received the test back.
+- The professor or department must sign a form confirming receipt of the test.

 Office of Special Services for Students with Disabilities